OCA/server-auth/vault/README.rst

 This modules requires a secure context for the browser to work properly and therefore HTTPS support is required.

+Access to the module is controlled by the *Vault > User* security group.
+New users receive it by default; remove it from a user to revoke their access to the module without affecting their existing keys.
+Sharing individual vaults with per-user read/write/share/delete rights continues to work independently of this group.

 The `vault-recovery <https://github.com/fkantelberg/vault-recovery>`__
 project focuses on disaster recovery in case of an incident to recover